 Some Factors to Consider in a Gray Divorce

 - Financial Planning: Spouses who have been together for decades may often have more complex assets and accounts than younger couples.
 Social security, investment accounts, and other financial securities can often come into play during the division and distribution of assets and must be properly accounted for.

 - Division of Assets: New York is an equitable distribution state, meaning that if a case goes to court, any marital property will be divided fairly, not necessarily equally.
 The amount of time, money, energy, and memories associated with assets can be overwhelming and it is good to begin developing a strategy as soon as possible.
 The family home, for example, can often be a central point of contention.

 - Children: A divorce can take a heavy emotional toll on a family and, while your children may have left the nest long ago, it is still important to consider how it may affect them.
 While the issues you experience will be different than couples with young children, issues such as inheritance and financial support may still come into play.

 - Alimony: Another financial consideration for marriages where at least one spouse works is spousal support.
 Alimony is almost always considered by the court in long marriages and older couples should plan for it as a likelihood of their divorce.

 Compassionate Divorce Attorneys in Westchester County

 While the phrase “gray divorce” may sound ominous, when a marriage begins to fall apart, divorce may be the best path forward.
 Planning as soon as possible can make a vital difference in your continued financial stability and the wellbeing of your family.

 If you are currently working through a divorce or believe that the situation may be approaching, contact our Westchester County divorce lawyers.
-At Friedman & Friedman, Attorneys at Law, we have more than 30 years of collective experience helping spouses to protect their interests during the process of divorce.
+At Friedman & Friedman PLLC, Attorneys at Law, we have more than 30 years of collective experience helping spouses to protect their interests during the process of divorce.